Ben Hoffman: Wheeler Walker, Jr.

 On July 19, 2023, Hoffman released the single "Money 'N' Bitches".
 That same day, he also announced his fifth studio album Ram, which was released on September 15, 2023.
 The album features a more rock-oriented sound than his previous albums.

+Hoffman announced plans for his sixth and final album as Wheeler Walker Jr. titled Pullin' Out on June 8, 2026 along with a farewell tour and a new single titled "Fuck This Bar".
+The album is set for release on September 25, 2026.

 Discography

 All albums credited to Wheeler Walker, Jr.